haskellfoundation/tech-proposals/proposals/accepted/047-standard-library-reform.rst

 Prior attempts at splitting ``base``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+For years, there has been much interest in splitting `base`.
+The `GHC Wiki page on "Split Base" <https://gitlab.haskell.org/ghc/ghc/-/wikis/split-base>`_ offers good context for this.
+Especially notable is Joachim Breitner's `prior attempt <https://github.com/nomeata/packages-base/blob/base-split/README.md>`_, which offers good ideas backed by experience on where the natural cleavage points within ``base`` lie.

-There have been attempts to split ``base`` before, but they attempted to get everything done at once, setting a dangerously high bar for success.
+A problem with prior attempts is that they attempted to get everything done at once, setting a dangerously high bar for success.
-This approach here, by contrast, first and foremost seeks to avoid those difficulties and find a sustainable, suitably low-risk approach.
+This approach in this proposal, by contrast, first and foremost seeks to avoid those difficulties and find a sustainable, suitably low-risk approach.
 It is much more concerned with how we safely approach these issues than what the exact outcome looks like.

 Technical Content